pedramre/pedre-response/README.md

 # PedreResponse

-It's very important to use same structure for responses in large projects that **PedreResponse** package do it.
+It's very important to use same structure for responses in large projects that **PedreResponse** package can do it for you.

 PedreResponse is a starndard json response structure.